Meet Dr. Johnson

 Board Certifications: American Osteopathic Board of Orthopedic Surgery

-Memberships: American Association of Hip & Knee Surgeons, American Academy of Orthopedic Surgeons, American Osteopathic Academy of Orthopedics, American Osteopathic Association, Michigan Orthopedic Society and the Ohio Association of Osteopathic Physicians and Surgeons.
+Memberships: American Association of Hip & Knee Surgeons, American Academy of Orthopedic Surgeons, American Osteopathic Academy of Orthopedics, American Osteopathic Association, and the Michigan Orthopaedic Society.

 - Two orthopedic research projects

 - Five presentations